 How to obey orders prohibiting firearms and ammunition

-If you have or own any firearms (guns), firearm parts, or ammunition, you must complete the steps below.
-If you don't own any, do not try to get or buy any until the orders against you end.
+If you have or own any firearms (including guns), firearm parts, or ammunition, you must follow the steps below.

 Before you start